-V. REPORTING REQUIREMENTS
+V. Reporting Requirements

 Reporting requirements imposed by this policy are in addition to, and not in lieu of economic interest filings that trustees are required to file with the Illinois Secretary of State.
+Statements and certifications required by this policy may be delivered in paper or electronic form.
+An email confirmation is acceptable in lieu of a signed copy.